I want a new website.

 B) Everyone in the organization also knows these things and can articulate them consistently in a sentence or two.

 C) We already have and are happy with all our brand assets: logo, photography, keynote messaging, etc.

 2. Do you know who you are talking to, and what they need from you?
 Do you know why they care about you?

 A) We have done extensive research and we know our customers like family.
 We understand our competitive advantage from the perspective of their minds.
 We know exactly why they love us and why they are happy to pay full price.

-B) We have created and use an ideal customer persona to test all our products, programs, and activities from the client’s perspective.
+B) We have created and use customer personas to test all our products, programs, and activities from the client’s/consumer’s perspective.

 3. Are you part of your customers’ conversations?

 A) We communicate effectively with our audience across various platforms including social media.